 At the district level, thousands of additional volunteer hours are given to fund-raising events, sponsored by the Hillsborough Schools Foundation, such as the general campaign, tennis luncheon, dinner dance, and e-Scrip program.
 The Hillsborough Schools Foundation provides funds annually to the district in order to enhance the already excellent educational programs.
-These contributions allow us to enrich our student's educational lives, and to be able to continually look for ways to be even better.
+These contributions allow us to enrich our student's educational lives, and to be able to continually look for ways to fine-tune and improve on what we already do so well.